 Prasad, A. (2015).
 Beyond positivism: Towards paradigm pluralism in cross cultural management research.
 In N. Holden, S. Michailova, & S. Tietze (Eds.), Routledge companion to cross-cultural management (pp. 198-207).
 New York: Routledge.

-Prasad, A., & Segarra, P. (2020).
+Prasad, A., & Segarra, P. (in press).
 Review of K. Millar, Reclaiming the discarded: Life and labor in Rio’s garbage dump.
 Organization.